yiwu3microsoft/nunchaku/README.md

 image.save("flux.1-dev-ghibsky.png")
 ```

 **For ComfyUI users, we have implemented a node to convert the LoRA weights on the fly.
 All you need to do is specify the correct LoRA format.
-Please refer to Please refer to [comfyui/README.md](comfyui/README.md) for more details.**
+Please refer to [comfyui/README.md](comfyui/README.md) for more details.**

 ## ComfyUI